Hiptostee/Portfolio/FTC Robotics/README.md

   - **Hanging System:** Supports both **manual** and **assisted modes** for robust hanging operations.

-  - **Plane Launcher & Drone Deployment:** Pre-programmed sequences are triggered via Road Runner Actions for reliable launch.
+  - **✈️ Plane Launcher & Drone Deployment:** Pre-programmed sequences are triggered via Road Runner Actions for reliable launch.

 - **Distance Sensor Safety:** Automatically limits backward movement when the robot is too close to the backdrop (within 15 cm) to prevent collisions and disturbing previously placed pixels.